rhenanbartels/hrv/paper/paper.md

 ### Frequency Domain

-Similarly to the ```time_domain``` function, to calculate the frequency-domain indices, the ```frequecy_domain```, which is also placed in the ```hrv.classical``` submodule, can be used.
-The ```frequency_domain``` function present in the ```hrv``` module takes care of the pre-processing steps:  the detrending of the RRi series (which the default is a linear function, but can be any custom Python function), interpolation using cubic splines (also accepts linear interpolation) and resampling at a given frequency, the default is 4 Hz.
+Similarly to the `time_domain` function, to calculate the frequency-domain indices, the `frequecy_domain`, which is also placed in the `hrv.classical` submodule, can be used.
+The `frequency_domain` function present in the `hrv` module takes care of the pre-processing steps:  the detrending of the RRi series (which the default is a linear function, but can be any custom Python function), interpolation using cubic splines (also accepts linear interpolation) and resampling at a given frequency, the default is 4Hz.

 When Welch’s method is selected, a window function (default: hanning), the number of RRi values per segment and the length of superposition between adjacent segments can be chosen.
 When the AR method is selected, the order of the model (default 16) can be set.

 The area under the curve of each frequency range in the estimated PSD is calculated using the trapezoidal method.
-As a default, the hrv module uses the frequencies cutoffs shown in Table 1 to limit the integration range of each frequency domain indices, however, it is possible to set the frequency range of VLF, LF, and HF  in the ```frequency_domain``` function call.
+As a default, the hrv module uses the frequencies cutoffs shown in Table 1 to limit the integration range of each frequency domain indices, however, it is possible to set the frequency range of VLF, LF, and HF  in the `frequency_domain` function call.

 ```python
 from hrv.classical import frequency_domain